DesolateDependency/nixos-configs/docs/README.md

 cat id_ed25519.pub
 ```
 \
-Add the ssh key to your github account with the browser.
+Add the ssh key to your github account with a browser.
 \
 Clone the dotfiles and nix configs.
 ```
 cd
-git clone git@github.com:DesolateDependency/My-NixOS-Configs.git .dots
+git clone git@github.com:DesolateDependency/my-nixos-configs.git nix
 ```
 \
 Copy the hardware-configuration.nix file that was generated for this system into the .nixconfigs directory